hoangcuongbk80/Object-RPE/Seg_ElasticFusion/README.md

 # Seg-ElasticFusion #
-This is an implementation of 3D mapping in [Object-RPE] (https://sites.google.com/view/object-rpe) based on the original version is from [ElasticFusion] (https://github.com/mp3guy/ElasticFusion).
+This is an implementation of 3D mapping in [Object-RPE](https://sites.google.com/view/object-rpe) based on the original version is from [ElasticFusion](https://github.com/mp3guy/ElasticFusion).

 # 1. What do I need to build it? #